Two-step delivery

 In a two-step delivery workflow we create a build, and then deploy that build to an environment, or more appropriately:

-• Cutting a release: Cutting a release is an act of snapshotting your mainline (trunk) by picking a commit SHA, thereby creating a release candidate.
-The process of cutting a release defines an intent to deploy the software to production.
+Cutting a release: Cutting a release is an act of snapshotting your mainline (trunk) by picking a commit SHA, thereby creating a release candidate.
+In this process, you build the artifacts that will be then used to deploy.
+The advantage is to build this once and deploy the same artifacts to all environments ensuring that you are testing the same images in all environments.
 After cutting a release, it may be deployed to various pre-production environments (sandbox, staging, etc) for validation.
 During this process, any critical bugs identified may also be fixed and cherry-picked to create additional release candidates.

 That means, we build once during the process of cutting a release, and then those build artifacts are then deployed to all environments.